Using ICC Profiles in Windows

 Activating the profiles

-Due to user feedback we now be provide downloadable ICC profiles for select monitors we review; those which benefit from a little more than OSD adjustments alone.
+Due to user feedback we now provide downloadable ICC profiles for select monitors we review; those which benefit from a little more than OSD adjustments alone.
 In order to use these profiles they must be activated as detailed below.
 These instructions apply to Windows Vista, 7, 8, 8.1, 10 and possibly future Windows versions.
+Note that individual units vary and you can’t expect optimal results simply by using somebody else’s profile.
+It is always best to create such profiles yourself, on your own unit, where possible.

 1) Navigate to ‘Control Panel – Appearance and Personalisation – Display – Screen Resolution (or Adjust resolution)’.
 On Windows 10 it is easiest to simply type ‘Colour Management’ into the (Cortana) Search Box at the bottom left of the desktop and skip to step 4.